Asian-American Civic Association

 Services:

-JRI works in partnership with individuals, families, communities and government to pursue the social justice inherent in opening doors to opportunity and independence.
+Justice Resource Institute (JRI) works in partnership with individuals, families, communities and government to pursue the social justice inherent in opening doors to opportunity and independence.

 Services: